Bypass the primary and secondary navigation and continue reading the main body of the page

 Our Students are Well-Suited to Serve Diverse Populations

 As a Hispanic-Serving Institution (HSI) with a culturally diverse student population, our students and BSN graduates are prepared to provide culturally competent person-centered nursing care.
-Our faculty teach the impact of Social Determinants of Health (SDOH), and vital role of nurses addressing SDOH in communities.
+Our faculty teach the impact of Social Determinants of Health (SDOH), and the vital role of nurses addressing SDOH in communities.

 Program Degree Highlights